 If you found this blog post helpful, I recommend:

-My 15-Minute Yoga for a Better Body online course, which includes seven 15-minute videos for your Hamstrings, Core, Glutes, Neck & Shoulders, Back & Spine, Balance, and Posture.
-(On sale now for $39.
-Regular price is $49.)
+My 15-Minute Yoga video course, which includes seven 15-minute videos for your Hamstrings, Core, Glutes, Neck & Shoulders, Back & Spine, Balance, and Posture.
+(Get 1/2 off now for a limited time!)

 My Yoga for Bone + Joint Health 2-part audio series, where I guide you through one practice for arthritis prevention and one practice for osteoporosis prevention.

 Private yoga sessions can also be a great way to get some one-on-one attention to learn how to modify postures and make sure you’re doing them safely and effectively if you have osteoporosis.